DigitalDieter/LSTM_Music_Generation/README.md

 ![gen_song5](img/generated_song5.png)

-The increased number of the iterations improves the result but also increase the time of training the model.
+The increased number of iterations improves the result but also increase the time of training the model.